The rules governing your registration as an Ontario real estate salesperson or Ontario real estate broker are found in two sources:

 Remember that you must still pay your RECO fees!

 Please note that: Only those who are part of “organized real estate” – the TREB,OREA, CREA network can use the term “Realtor”.
 If you “park your license” with a broker that is NOT part of organized real estate you are prohibited by law from using the world “Realtor” in conjunction with your advertising.

 This means that if your broker is NOT part of the TREB, OREA, CREA network (“organized real estate”) you cannot use the term “Realtor”.

 A final thought …

 What if you have just finished the “pre-registration stage” of the licensing program.
-You must now complete the two year articling period and complete your final three exams.
+You must now complete the two year articling period and complete your final exams.
 This is the process to becoming a real estate agent in Ontario.